 Aging and Adult Services – Janeen Gordon

-Assistant Director Janeen Gordon talk about the Food Insecurity Task Force.
+Assistant Director Janeen Gordon talked about the Food Insecurity Task Force.
 A meeting was held with Meals on Wheel representatives to discuss ideas.
 A presentation will be made to the BOCC when a budget is developed.
-There are ideas about supporting seniors that will be impacted because their benefits will go from $200.00 to $23.00 per month.
-There have been discussion on how to prepare The Senior Center and Meals on Wheels to address the needs of the senior population.
+There are ideas about supporting seniors that will be impacted because their benefits will go from about $200.00 to $23.00 per month.
+There has been discussion around how to prepare The Senior Center and Meals on Wheels to address the needs of the senior population.

 Chair Commissioner Wendy Jacobs asked about the amount listed for burial assistance for 350 people this month.
 Program Manager Meghan Russ replied the number is for the year.

-Chair Commissioner Jacobs asked if the number of seniors waiting for in-home assistance and Meals on Wheels the same people in both categories.
-Program Manager Lee Little stated they could be duplicate.
+Chair Commissioner Jacobs asked if the seniors waiting for in-home assistance and Meals on Wheels are the same people in both categories.
+Program Manager Lee Little stated they can be reflected for both.

-Chair Commissioner Jacobs requested finding out because there are 148 people wanted in-home and 252 waiting for Meals on Wheels.
+Chair Commissioner Jacobs requested finding out because there are 148 people wanting for in-home and 252 waiting for Meals on Wheels.
 Assistant Director Janeen Gordon will provide the information requested.

-Board member Janice P. Paul inquired about guardianship and have the demands increased, decreased, or remained the same since COVID.
-Also, has APS reports increased, Program Manager Lee Little indicated guardianship increased and there were a lot of deaths.
+Board member Janice P. Paul inquired about guardianship and whether the demands increased, decreased, or remained the same since COVID.
+Also, has APS reports increased?
+Program Manager Lee Little indicated guardianship increased and there were a lot of deaths.
 APS reports have increased over the last 2-3 years.

 Chair Commissioner Wendy Jacobs thanked Aging and Adult Services for the report and work they continue to provide to Durham citizens.